 Our equipment rental operation is a seasonal business, with demand for our rental equipment tending to be lower in the winter months.
 We have the ability to manage fleet capacity, the most significant portion of our cost structure, to meet market demand.
 For instance, to accommodate increased demand, we increase our available fleet and staff during the second and third quarters of the year.
 A number of our other major operating costs vary directly with revenues or transaction volumes, however, certain operating expenses, including rent, insurance, and administrative overhead, remain fixed and cannot be adjusted for seasonal demand.
-Seasonal changes in our revenues do not significantly alter those fixed expenses, typically resulting in higher profitability in periods when our revenues are lower.
+Seasonal changes in our revenues do not significantly alter those fixed expenses, typically resulting in higher profitability in periods when our revenues are higher, and lower profitability in periods when our revenues are lower.
 Our equipment rental business, especially in the construction industry, has historically experienced decreased levels of business from December until late spring and heightened activity during our third and fourth quarter until December.
 Additionally, in an effort to reduce the impacts of seasonality, we are focused on expanding our customer base through specialty products that have less seasonality and complement other cycles.